logicalgraphs/crypto-n-rust/01-hello-world.md

 Is this program safe?
 How is it made safe?
 Or, instead of 'safe,' is the program consistent?
 That is to say: given any (or no) input, does this program react consistently?
 How so?

+## Part II

+Okay, let's do file input/output, and take it up a notch, ... or two.